carlosdesiderio/xyz_material_reader/README.md

 The user is prompted with a message about the connection state when he try to refresh the content and a connection is not available.
-A [SnackBar](https://developer.android.com/reference/android/support/design/widget/Snackbar.html) is also shown when the connection is restablish.
+A [SnackBar](https://developer.android.com/reference/android/support/design/widget/Snackbar.html) is also shown when the connection is re-establish.

 [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html)
 is used to display the article list.
 The list is reflowed and displayed with different